 The sweet peaches have added white and brown sugar, butter, vanilla and a bit of lemon juice along with flour for thickening.
 The peach filling is sweet with just enough tart, and just thick enough to stay in place when the pie is cut.

 How to make a pan pie crust

 Our flakey pie crust is tender, slightly sweet with a kiss of lemon.
 You can make it by hand or in a food processor with the dough blade.
 We give you directions for both.
 When using a large pan, I think it's a little hard to coordinate the lifting of all that pie dough.
 Our suggestion is to roll it out, then cut it half to move it into the sheet pan (see dotted cutting line above.)

 There are so many ways you could top this peach pie.
 A full top crust, a crumble top, a lattice top, etc. We think it's fun to braid the dough and cross the pie with the braids.
 It looks more like a lattice top pie this way.
 We like this ratio of filing to crust.
 More filling = fewer calories too.
 But please note, this is not a low cal dessert!

 We love the idea of a slab pie.
 All that goodness, just expanded to serve even more slices!
-Peach slab pie is especially good served warm with a scoop of vanilla ice cream.
-Life doesn’t get much better!
+Among peach desserts, our Peach slab pie is a standout.
+It's especially good served warm with a scoop of vanilla ice cream.
+Life doesn't get much better!

 Check out these other delicious pies: